 Insights·ERP & Operations·15 November 2025·5 min read

-Odoo Manufacturing in Practice: MRP for Real-World UAE Operations
+Odoo Manufacturing MRP UAE: Streamlining Operations

 Manufacturing in the UAE is small but growing — food and beverage, cosmetics and FMCG, electronics assembly, light industrial.
 Every one of these businesses eventually faces the same problem: how to plan production against variable demand, manage bills of materials across multiple SKUs, track WIP across operations, and tie the whole thing back to inventory and finance.
 Odoo's MRP module is one of the best answers for SMEs.